Skip to content

 Field Description

-DataKit converts the collected data into Guance trace data format based on different collectors while preserving tags and metrics.
+DataKit will convert the reported data into Guance trace data format according to different collectors while preserving labels and Metrics.
 Below is a description of commonly used fields:

 Field Name Description